apache/gravitino/docs/iceberg-rest-service.md

 * Worked as a catalog proxy, supports HiveCatalog and JdbcCatalog for now.
 * Build with Iceberg `1.3.1`, which means the Iceberg table format version is `1` by default.
 * When writing to HDFS, the Gravitino Iceberg REST server can only operate as the specified HDFS user when startup and does not yet support proxying to other HDFS users.
-See *How to access Hadoop* and *How to customize Gravitino server configurations* documents for more details.
+See *How to access Hadoop* in the *How to customize Gravitino server configurations* document for more details.

 ## How to start the Gravitino Iceberg REST server